 NFC tags designed for use on both non-metal and metal surfaces - for example our 29mm on-metal NTAG213 - have an additional barrier layer between the antenna and the metal facing surface.
 This barrier layer can affect the scan performance of the tags both when attached to metal and not and the design of the tag and quality of barrier material can change the scan ratings significantly.

 Therefore, to provide the most accurate Real ScanStrength ratings for on-metal tags we test them with all phones on both a metal and non-metal surface.
 Both readings are then provided (non-metal first, on metal second) so a better understanding of real world scan distances can be understood.

 All NFC enabled Android phones can scan tags without an App.
 This is called 'background tag scanning'.
 The phone simply needs NFC turned on and then placed near the tag to activate.

-The iPhone Xr, Xs and 11 also have background tag scanning.
+The iPhone Xr, Xs, 11, 12, 13 and the latest iPhone 14 also have background tag scanning.
 However, the scan distance performance is stronger when the NFC tag is scanned via an App than when using background tag scanning.
 Therefore, for these phones we test twice using both methods.

 For the iPhone 8, 9 and X, the tags can only be scanned with an App so background tag scanning cannot be tested and we only test these phones with an App.